pyericz/vimgo/README.md

 * [far.vim](https://github.com/brooth/far.vim): Easier to find and replace text through multiple files.
 * [vim-multi-cursors](https://github.com/terryma/vim-multiple-cursors): Sublime Text style multiple selections.
 * [vim-polyglot](https://github.com/sheerun/vim-polyglot): A collection of language packs for Vim.
+* [vim-gitgutter](https://github.com/airblade/vim-gitgutter): Show a git diff in the 'gutter' (sign column).
+It shows which lines have been added, modified, or removed.
+You can also preview, stage, and undo individual hunks.
+The plugin also provides a hunk text object.

 ## Key Mappings